Yousri Belgaroui: Dana White's Contender Series

 Belgaroui faced Taiga Iwasaki on Dana White's Contender Series 71 on September 10, 2024.
 After being deducted one point in round two for multiple eye pokes, he was able to win the fight via technical knockout in round three.
 Despite this, he was not given a contract.

 Ultimate Fighting Championship

-Replacing Torrez Finney who withdrew for unknown reasons, Belgaroui was scheduled to make his UFC debut against former LFA Middleweight Champion Azamat Bekoev on August 2, 2025 at UFC on ESPN 71.
+Replacing Torrez Finney who withdrew for unknown reasons, Belgaroui was scheduled to make his UFC debut against former LFA Middleweight Champion Azamat Bekoev on August 2, 2025, at UFC on ESPN 71.
 In turn, as a result of Belgaroui not being able to get a visa in time, the bout was postponed to UFC Fight Night 262 which took place on October 18, 2025.
 Belgaroui won the fight by technical knockout in the third round.

+Belgaroui faced undefeated prospect Mansur Abdul-Malik on March 28, 2026, at UFC Fight Night 271.
+He won the fight via technical knockout in the third round.

+Belgaroui was scheduled to face Kelvin Gastelum on September 12, 2026, at UFC Fight Night 288.
+However, Gastelum pulled out on August 13 and was replaced by Djorden Santos.
+Belgaroui won the fight by technical knockout in the first round.

+Belgaroui is scheduled to face Caio Borralho on November 14, 2026, at UFC 334.